 Annunciation Catholic Academy is committed to the integration of technology throughout the educational process.
-All grade levels utilize computers on a daily basis as part of their basic instruction.
-Each classroom has a minimum of five networked computers with Internet access, an interactive whiteboard, projector, television, and an overhead sound system.
-Additionally, mobile sets of netbooks and iPads are utilized by students.
-Technology is also evident in the IDEA Hub, the math lab, the computer and language learning lab, and the Maker Space, an area dedicated to STREAM (Science, Technology, Religion, Engineering, Art, & Math).
+All grade levels utilize technology on a daily basis as part of their basic instruction.
+Each classroom has desktop computers, an interactive display panel, and an overhead sound system.
+Students utilize iPads on a 1:1 basis.
+Technology is used for collaboration and discovery in the computer and language learning lab, the Maker Space, and the IDEA Hub, an area dedicated to STREAM.

 Annunciation Catholic Academy is a STREAM accredited school.
 STREAM is the incorporation of science, technology, religion, engineering, art and mathematics applied to a wide variety of projects.
 STREAM challenges students to think critically and engage in imaginative designs.
 STREAM activities are used to solve real-world problems, which allow students to think critically about local and global issues.
 We strive to use technology to enhance the development of students, whether that development is spiritual, intellectual, moral, physical, social, emotional, or artistic.